-A cross site evaluation examines the same variables as other program evaluation approaches – gathering data and drawing conclusions about what worked, what needs improvement and overall impact – across multiple grantees, working toward a common goal.
-This approach can open a dialogue across funders and partners, helping to identify common challenges and opportunities for grantees and funders alike, and isn’t limited to any particular field or issue area.
+A cross site evaluation examines the same variables as other program evaluation approaches but explores the challenges and impact across multiple grantees rather than individual organizations.
+This approach can open a dialogue between funders and partners, helping to identify common challenges and opportunities for grantees and funders alike, and isn’t limited to any particular field or issue area.

 This session will focus on: 1) the planning, implementation, and results of how the cross-site evaluation project demonstrated impressive impact on residents the programs served 2) exposed some challenges and common issues that weren’t obvious before the evaluation and 3) explore how a cross-site evaluation can complement other kinds of program evaluation within your foundation.